Friends, today at Vineyard, it is my joy to learn with you on the subject, ‘Things I Wish Weren’t in the Bible: Violence in the Old Testament’.

 Nahum leans into justice, whereby the lord of Creation overthrows the de-creators.

 With Nahum, God uses the Chaos monster to consume the de-creators directly.
 His shout is justice.
 With Jonah, God uses the chaos monster to consume Jonah, which makes him repent and with him Nineveh.
 His cry is grace.
 I’ll let you decide which one to use today.
 In the bible, both traditions are honored.
 I’d be reading with my eyes have closed if I said otherwise.
-The only thing that is not honored, the only thing that seems not permitted, is to stand back and let the de-creators continue in their culture of death.
+The only thing that is not honored, the only thing that seems not permitted by the way of the bible, is to stand back and let the de-creators continue in their culture of death.

 Can I get a witness?